DrCopyPaste/RecNForget/README.md

 Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0

+plus_icon171498.svg was generated from [onlinewebfonts.com/icon/171498](https://www.onlinewebfonts.com/icon/171498)

+Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0

 settings_icon40863.svg was generated from [onlinewebfonts.com/icon/40863](https://www.onlinewebfonts.com/icon/40863)

 Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0